ml5js/ml5-website-v02-docsify/docs/learning/ml5_glossary.md

 ---
 ### Output Stride
 Output stride is a parameter used to control the resolution of the output of a machine learning model.
-Output stride is a parameter used to control the resolution of the output of a machine learning model.
-Output stride is often used to control the resolution of the output of a machine learning model.
-In ml5.js, output stride is often used to control the resolution of the output of a machine learning model.

 #### **P**
 ---